|

 Division in

 Quang Ngai province, southern I Corps.
+Called ?Tears in the Rain?,

 this drawing is a composite portrait of a Vietnam veteran after a photograph by

-David Douglas Duncan, and attempts to depict a “generic” image of the
+David Douglas Duncan, and attempts to depict a ?generic? image of the

 soldier that served there, regardless of race or ethnicity.
+Given that America is once again at war,

 Danny thought it proper to bring this portrait out of his portfolio, and

-show it again.
+show it again. |

 |